 Sounds great, right?
 But does it work?

 When used properly, the Diaper Genie actually does a pretty decent job of concealing the odor.
 The slim design and tight-fitting plastic film reduce the amount of air in the unit, making it more difficult for odors to travel.
 What’s more, unlike a regular trash can, which releases a toxic cloud of stink every time you open it, the Diaper Genie’s two-compartment design ensures that stored waste is never again exposed to the open air—a small fact that can make a big difference given the number of times you’ll crack that thing open during the day.

 Still, when it comes to battling diaper stink, every pail has its limits.
 Frequent emptying is key.
-Remember, the unit is intended to buy you a little time between trips to the curb, not reign in nuclear fallout.
+Remember, the unit is intended to buy you a little time between trips to the curb, not rein in nuclear fallout.
 Empty often, and you should be pretty pleased with the Genie’s performance.